makersacademy/money_tracker_tech_test/README.md

 :money_with_wings:

-This is my solution to the Bank Tech Test.
-Requirements listed below.
+This is my solution to the Bank Tech Test (requirements listed below).

 It is written in Javascript and test-driven using Jasmine.
 I have also added a basic interface using jQuery, which can be accessed by typing `open index.html` in your terminal.